krishaamer/green-filter-research/research/literature/ai.md

 -   Suen and Hung (2023) discusses AI systems used for evaluating candidates at job interviews

--   Wang et al. (2020) propose Neuroscore to reflect perception of images.
+-   Wang, Z. et al. (2020) propose Neuroscore to reflect perception of images.

 -   Su and Yang (2022) and Su, Ng and Chu (2023) review papers on AI literacy in early childhood education and finds a lack of guidelines and teacher expertise.